Free Speech, Public Assembly, and Distributing/Petitioning Guidelines and Procedures

 Participants exercising their rights of free speech, petition, and peaceable assembly must follow these Procedures:

-Non-College-affiliated individuals and groups must register with the college at least three business days, but no more than 30 business days, in advance, by completing the Registration for Use of Designated Area form.
-Communications, Marketing, and Public Relations will notify Campus Security, the Campus Dean, and the Public Information Officer regarding any registration.
+Individuals and groups must register with the college at least three business days, but no more than 30 business days, in advance, by completing the Registration for Use of Designated Area form.
+Communications, Advancement, and External Relations will notify Campus Security, the Campus Leadership, and the Public Information Officer regarding any registration.
 A separate registration form is required for each day and site.
 Upon request of a College official, non-affiliated individuals and groups will be required to provide proof of registration for use of the designated area.
-College students, staff, faculty, and affiliated groups who have chosen not to register must be able to show current College identification.

-The designated areas are available for use between 8 a.m. and 9 p.m., Monday through Friday, when the College's general curriculum classes are in session.
+The designated areas are available for use between 8 a.m. and 9 p.m., Monday through Friday.

 The right to dissent is the complement of the right to speak, but these rights need not occupy the same forum at the same time.
 A speaker is entitled to communicate his or her message to the audience during their allotted time, and the audience is entitled to hear the message and see the speaker during that time.
 A dissenter must not substantially interfere with the speaker's ability to communicate or the audience's ability to hear and see the speaker.
 Likewise, the audience must respect the right to dissent.

-Use of public address systems or amplified sound on College grounds will not be permitted.
+Use of public address systems, megaphones, loudspeakers, or amplified sound on College grounds will not be permitted.
+Amplified sound is any sound that is broadcast through electronically amplified equipment.
 Only College-owned or installed amplification equipment may be used indoors.

 Participants may petition and/or distribute pamphlets, booklets, brochures, and other forms of printed material within designated areas on the condition that such material is designed for informational, non-commercial purposes.
 Any parties interested in pursuing commercial activity must comply with Non-College Related Solicitation of Employees and Students on Premises Guidelines and Procedures.
 The participants must provide a receptacle for the disposal of such materials.
 The College does not assume any obligation or liability for the content of such distributed material.
 Any signs used may not be larger than three feet by four feet (3” X 4’) in size.
 Signs must either be held by participants or be freestanding signs that do not stick into the ground.
 No signs may be mounted on buildings, walls, glass surfaces, trees, lamp posts, or other College property.